DamienBlanco/Valheim-on-AWS/README.md

 WantedBy=multi-user.target
 ```
 If you've changed the installation directory for valheim, created a separate user to install the server on, or named your startup script something else, be sure to modify this template as appropriate.

+- cd /home/ubuntu
+- sudo systemctl enable valheim
+- echo 'sudo systemctl start valheim' >> boot_server.sh

+You can now run the boot_server.sh to start your server (remember, using ./ followed by the script you are executing)!
+Players can connect using your ec2 instance's public ip address which you can find by entering the command 'hostname -i' or via the aws instance tab.